Szymon-Czuszek/Quantitative-Suite/README.md

 # 📊 Quantitative-Suite

-- 🎓 Welcome to the Data Analysis and Econometrics repository!
+## 🎓 Welcome to the Data Analysis and Econometrics repository!

-- 📈 This space is dedicated to providing examples and snippets for applying econometric methods using various tools such as:
+### 📈 This project provides examples and snippets for applying econometric methods using various tools:
-- 🐍 Python,
+- 🐍 Python
-- 📘 R,
+- 📘 R
-- 📊 GRETL,
+- 📊 GRETL
-- 📑 Excel,
+- 📑 Excel
-- 📦 and more.
+- 📦 ...and more

 ## 🐍 Python & Econometrics